xbeat/Machine-Learning/README.md

 Introduction to Softmax Activation Function

 The Softmax activation function is a crucial component in neural networks, particularly for multi-class classification problems.
 It transforms a vector of real numbers into a probability distribution, where each value represents the likelihood of belonging to a specific class.

+## Attention Mechanisms in Machine Learning

+Attention Mechanism Fundamentals

+The attention mechanism allows neural networks to dynamically focus on relevant parts of input sequences by assigning importance weights to different elements, enabling more effective processing of sequential data compared to traditional RNN approaches.

 ## Customizing Loss Functions for Precise Machine Learning Models